plabayo/rama/docs/book/src/web_servers.md

   to health services or metrics exposures);
   - <https://github.com/plabayo/rama/blob/main/examples/http_health_check.rs> is an even more minimal example of a health check service returning a _200 OK_ for any incoming request.
-- <https://github.com/plabayo/rama/blob/main/examples/http_service_hello.rs>: is an example simialr to the previous example but shows how you can also operate on the underlying transport (TCP) layer, prior to passing it to your http service;
+- <https://github.com/plabayo/rama/blob/main/examples/http_service_hello.rs>: is an example similar to the previous example but shows how you can also operate on the underlying transport (TCP) layer, prior to passing it to your http service;